caseymeili/Ketogenic-Diet-TMEV/README.md

 ### Beta Diversity Analysis
-OTU abundance tables and taxonomy files generated from mothur were compiled into a Phyloseq object (see make_phyloseq.R for construction of the OTU table), and sample metadata were incorporated.
+OTU abundance tables and taxonomy files generated from mothur were compiled into a Phyloseq object which incorporated sample metadata.
 This script performs beta diversity analyses, including Bray-Curtis distance calculation, principal coordinates analysis (PCoA) ordination, PERMANOVA, and assessment of homogeneity of dispersion (betadisper).

 ### Differential Abundance Analysis